Baroque Artist

 Many artists can paint movement.
 Rubens is different because he builds movement for large settings.
 Altarpieces, ceiling programs, princely portraits, mythological cycles: all demand compositions that read at a distance and still reward closer looking.
 He solves that problem through sweeping diagonals, linked gestures, broad color rhythms, and bodies that carry momentum from one edge of the canvas to the other.

-This is why his pictures feel warm and public rather than narrowly spotlighted.
+His pictures feel warm and public rather than narrowly spotlighted because he spreads attention across the surface while keeping the whole arrangement legible.
 Rubens does not usually trap the eye in a single dark chamber the way Caravaggio can.
-He spreads attention across the surface while keeping the whole arrangement legible.
 His gift is not only intensity.
 It is orchestration.

 Rubens at work: The Descent from the Cross